platformio/platformio-docs/en/latest/_sources/frameworks/zephyr.rst.txt

       - The Nordic nRF51 Series is a family of highly flexible, multi-protocol, system-on-chip (SoC) devices for ultra-low power wireless applications. nRF51 Series devices support a range of protocol stacks including Bluetooth Smart (previously called Bluetooth low energy), ANT and proprietary 2.4GHz protocols such as Gazell.

     * - :ref:`platform_nordicnrf52`
       - The nRF52 Series are built for speed to carry out increasingly complex tasks in the shortest possible time and return to sleep, conserving precious battery power.
-They have a Cortex-M4F processor and are the most capable Bluetooth Smart SoCs on the market.
+They have a Cortex-M4F processor which makes them quite capable Bluetooth Smart SoCs.

     * - :ref:`platform_nxpimxrt`
       - The i.MX RT series of crossover processors features the Arm Cortex-M core, real-time functionality and MCU usability at a cost-effective price.